sprucelabsai/developer.spruce.ai/views/index.md

   @test()
 	protected static async addsTitleSubTitleCard() {
-		await this.sm.transitionTo(this.state)

-    // check if a tool is an instance of a specific Class const vc = vcAssert.assertToolInstanceOf(
+    // check if a tool is an instance of a specific Class const toolVc = vcAssert.assertToolInstanceOf(
 			this.toolBeltVc,
 			'title',
 			EventTitleCardViewController
 		)

-    // check if tool is accessible
+    // check if tool is accessible off the parent view controller assert.isEqual(toolVc, this.vc.getTitleCardVc())
-		assert.isEqual(vc, this.state.getTitleCardVc())
 	}

 }